 ANSWER: No. A Franchise Disclosure Document is not an "agreement" and therefore is not required to be included in a franchisor's Franchise Disclosure Document for subfranchises.
 Including a form Franchise Disclosure Document within another Franchise Disclosure Document would be both impractical and potentially confusing.
-If a franchisor requires its subfranchisors to use the franchisor's form of Franchise Disclosure Document for unit franchises, however, the franchisor must disclose that requirement to prospective subfranchisors.
+If a franchisor requires its subfranchisors to use the franchisor's form of Franchise Disclose that requirement to prospective subfranchisors.